MediaX-SJTU/LL-Bench/README.md

 # LL-Bench: Rethinking Low-Level Vision Evaluation in the Era of Large-Scale Generative Models via Human Preferences

 This is the offical implementation of LL-Bench.
+The full dataset and code will be released as soon as publication.

 <p align="center">
   <img src="assets/llbench.png" width="95%" alt="LL-Bench overview">